 Katherine Belarmino is the founder of Travel the World, a travel website for people with careers and limited vacation time.
 She has traveled with Viking Cruises twice, on their Magnificent Mekong cruise through Vietnam and Cambodia and on their Romantic Danube Christmas Markets cruise and has written about what it’s like to cruise with Viking River Cruises.
 She’s also toured their ocean cruise ship, the Viking Star.

 I’m not a fan of big crowds, so Viking River Cruises’ small ships and small groups fit me perfectly.
 On the smaller river cruises, the tour sizes are comfortable and you can build relationships with your fellow travelers.
-The small ships also come with cozy staterooms with special features like balconies and heated bathroom floors.
+The small ships also come with cozy, but spacious staterooms with special features like balconies and heated bathroom floors.

 I went from never having been on a cruise in my life to being a big fan of Viking River Cruises.
 My top five favorite things about Viking River Cruises are: